FreeDSx/LDAP/docs/Server/Schema.md

 `.schema` and `.ldif` schema files use.
 Load those directly rather than transcribing them.
 Building definitions in PHP is for adding a handful of your own.

+#### One deliberate divergence from RFC 4519

+`groupOfNames` and `groupOfUniqueNames` list their membership attribute as MAY rather than MUST.
+A group may therefore hold no members.
+RFC 4519 makes them mandatory.

+The reason is referential integrity.
+Linked attribute values are kept as references.
+Removing an entry removes every membership naming it.
+The last member leaving would otherwise strand the group in a state no modify could correct.

+This holds for any schema, not just the shipped one.
+An object class that requires a linked attribute is refused when the server starts, naming the class and the attribute.
+Restating either class with MUST therefore stops the server rather than producing entries that violate their own object class.

 ### Adding a Schema

 `addSource()` appends to the shipped set, so it does not have to be restated: